fbraza/FruitDetect/README.md

               }, 4000);
   ```

 #### Usage

 To use the application.
 Clone or
 the repository in your computer.
 Check that `python 3.7` or above is installed in your computer.
-Download the weights [here](https://drive.google.com/file/d/1mBuSfh_JizAl6VyP9BtsRXqWX8KrRePo/view?usp=sharing) (They will be hosted into a different platform soon).
+Weights are present in the repository in the `assets/` directory.
 Unzip the archive and put the `config` folder at the root of your repository.
 The structure of your folder should look like the one below:

 ```bash
 .